Aaron-Speedy/SpeedyTerrainMod/README.md

 ## SpeedyTerrainMod

-SpeedyTerrainMod for MC 1.21.6 is under development, builds are now available under Actions.
+SpeedyTerrainMod for MC 1.21.7 is under development, builds are now available under Actions.
 Alpha builds will be available under Releases soon.

 ### To-Do List
-Updating is difficult, so here's our current progress for 1.21.6
+Updating is difficult, so here's our current progress for 1.21.7
 - [x] Paper platform
-  - [ ] Compiles
+  - [x] Compiles
   - [ ] Runs
 - [ ] Forge platform
   - [ ] Compiles